multiply-org/readme/README.md

 **Information**:
 * readme

+**Special Repositories**: These repositories contain functionality that is not used by the MULTIPLY platform, but by other repositories outside of this organization.
+As such, they are further listed here so they may be maintained if needed.
+* gp_emulator
+* grabba_grabba_hey

 **Archived repositories**: Repositories whose functionality has been transferred to other repositories and thereby have become obsolete
 * multiply-orchestration
 * workshop
 * pre_processing
+* forward-operators
+* LMU_testcase
+* coarse_demo